azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 ✅ Your ID or Passport

-✅ The Public Transport Ticket (The orange one I gave you)
+✅ The Public Transport Ticket (The orange card I gave you)

 ✅ Walking shoes for the day activities.